lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     gray.
 Right: top view.
 Note the absence of atomic defect at the cell boundaries.

+..  container:: justify

     Always check that your system has been correctly created by showing the periodic images.
 Atomic defects often occur at the boundary.

 Energy minimisation
 ===================

+..  container:: justify

     **Why is this step necessary?**
     It is clear from the way the system has been created that the atoms are not at equilibrium distances from each others.
 Indeed, some of the ions added using the 'fix deposit' commands are too close to the water molecules.
     If we were to start a 'normal' molecular dynamics simulation now (i.e. solve the equations of motion) with a 'normal' timestep (1 or 2 femto-seconds), the atoms would exert huge forces on each others, accelerate brutally, and the simulation would fail (you can try).

     MD simulations failing due to overlapping atoms are extremely common, and I can almost guarantee that you will face a similar issue at some point.
 If it occurs, you can either

     - (1) delete the overlapping atoms,
     - (2) move the atoms to more reasonable distances using some kind of energy minization before the simulation starts (here, this is what we do).

     Here we need to find a way to move the atoms and place them in a more favorable position before starting the simulation.
     This step is called 'energy minimization', and is often necessary.

     To perform the energy minimization with our system, let us create a new folder named Minimization/, and create a new input file named input.lammps in it.
 The first lines will be very similar to the previous input file:

 ..  code-block:: bash
    :caption: *to be copied in Minimization/input.lammps*